silitone/aria2.ts/README.md

 Single data block.
 Archive format supports a lot of block sizes, but now I am using only blocks of 512 bytes.
 The first two bytes are used as pointer to the next block in data chain.
-If equals to 0xFFFF, than c
+If equals to 0xFFFF, than current block is the last block in chain.

+## NGXINDE